Maiden (yacht): World Tour 2018–20

 Maiden was re-launched in the summer of 2018 and in September 2018 departed from Southampton Boat Show with a new crew of women, to prepare for a three-year world tour on behalf of the charity "The Maiden Factor Foundation", which was set up by Edwards with the support of the late King Hussein of Jordan's daughter, Princess Haya.
 A principal project of the charity is to use Maiden to raise funds and awareness for girls' education globally.
 The yacht left Hamble in November, and called into Plymouth for repairs.
 Their first scheduled stop was Kerala, India.
 They were headed for the Strait of Gibraltar on 26 November.
 On the voyage, crews and skippers were rotated; among the guest skippers planned were Dee Caffari, Sharon Ferris and Wendy Tuck; the first is Nikki Henderson.

 The yacht arrived in Malta on 13 December 2018, and was passing through the Suez Canal in February 2019.
 Skippered by Wendy Tuck, Maiden reached Auckland, New Zealand, on 1 May 2019.

 In November 2019, having crossed the Pacific Ocean via Hawaii to North America, she visited Vancouver, Seattle, San Francisco, Los Angeles and San Diego, all centres for yachting and opportunities for fundraising.
 She passed through the Panama Canal, skippered by Liz Wardley, bound for Antigua.
 At each stop-off, hundreds of schoolgirls visited the boat and crew members gave talks in schools.
-Edwards commented: "We can’t keep up with the number of schools that want us.
+Edwards commented: "We can't keep up with the number of schools that want us.
 Teachers love it."

 World Tour 2021–22

-After a shakedown voyage from Dubai and passing through the Suez Canel, in March 2022 Maiden was in Palma, Majorca, a maintenance stop on the first leg of the new tour, this time for three years, first crossing the Atlantic to Miami, Florida.
+After a shakedown voyage from Dubai and passing through the Suez Canal, in March 2022 Maiden was in Palma, Majorca, a maintenance stop on the first leg of the new tour, this time for three years, first crossing the Atlantic to Miami, Florida.
 Numerous other Atlantic stops would see Maiden arrive in Cape Town later in 2022.
 In partnership with DP World, the Tour sees a resumption of fundraising and an emphasis on education for females, particularly in STEM subjects.
 In June 2022 she was in Brooklyn and in August was in Newport, Rhode Island.